leonstafford/accessible-minimalism-hugo-theme/README.md

 ## Project aims

- - HTML 1 and HTML 5 valid code
+ - XHTML 1.0 valid and HTML 5 friendly code
  - minimal bloat in the generated markup
  - focus on accessibility
    - semantic, minimal markup for screen readers
-   - minimal CSS for high contrast viewing
+   - minimal added CSS for partially sighted users
    - easy to read source code
    - minimal config required to get started and use in Hugo
  - RSS subscription support
+ - favors fully-blind users over partially or fully sighted users
  - mobile-last development

 ## Who is this for?